faiazrahman/Multimodal-Content-Moderation/data/MNLI/README.txt

     label4
     label5

-Thus, we will only use 'sentence1', 'sentence2', and 'gold_label`.
+Thus, we will only use 'sentence1', 'sentence2', and 'gold_label'.

 For reference, here are the first few lines of `multinli_1.0_train.txt`: